What is a back-to-wall toilet?

 What are the advantages of back-to-wall toilet?

-Richard says back to wall toilets are great for creating a chic, spa-like bathroom, although those after stylish family bathroom ideas can also benefit.
+Back to wall toilets are great for creating a chic, spa-like bathroom, although those after stylish family bathroom ideas can also benefit.

-Shamila Iqbal, director at Bathroom Mountain, adds: “They are particularly useful in a small bathroom or cloakroom as with the hidden cistern they take up less space.
+Shamila Iqbal, director at Bathroom Mountain, says: “They are particularly useful in a small bathroom or cloakroom as with the hidden cistern they take up less space.
+“Additionally, their sleek design makes them easier to clean than more traditional designs that have more crevices where dirt can get trapped.”

 What are the disadvantages of a back-to-wall toilet?